 Fischer–Tropsch Production Process

-Natural gas, coal, or biomass converted into synthesis gas (CO + H₂)
+Natural gas, coal, or biomass is converted into syngas (a mixture of carbon monoxide and hydrogen).

-No crude oil distillation is involved, resulting in exceptional fuel purity and consistency.
+No crude oil distillation is involved, resulting in a fuel with exceptional purity and consistency.

 Key Characteristics